Quantum kinetic equation in phase-space textured multiband systems: Semiclassical Kinetic equations

 From the off-diagonal part of Eq.\,\eqref{kin}, in regions where $\D\neq0$, one may readily find the transverse components to first-order space-time gradients [see appendix \ref{decoupling} for details]: \ben \tilde{\mbf{n}}_\mbp={\hbar\over2}\left({n_{\mbp z}\over\D}\partial_i\e_ \mbp-\p_in_ \mbp\right)\tilde{\mbf{A}}^i-\hbar{n_{\mbp z}\over\D}\tilde{\mbf{A}}_t\,, \een where we have defined the phase-space particle-number and longitudinal spin densities, $n= n_{\up}+n_{\down}$ and $n_z= n_{\up}-n_{\down}$, respectively.
 The expression includes terms containing the expansion parameters of the adiabatic approximation: $(\hbar v_F/\D)\partial_\mbr$ and $(\hbar/\D)\p_t$, as well as a term $O(1/\D^0)$ that shows that interband coherences may be generated by gradients of the distribution, irrespective of the size of the gap and even in the absence of external fields.
 We will see an example of this in the Dirac equation in Sec.\ref{dirac2d}.

 Let us further consider why, as shown in Eq.\,\eqref{tiln}, interband coherences (encoded by the transverse distribution function) are proportional to the transverse gauge fields.
 Recall that the Berry gauge fields are the matrix elements ${A}_i^{ss'}=i\langle \mbf{m},s|\p_i | \mbf{m},s'\rangle$, where the local eigenspinors of our spin bands are given by $|\mbf{m}_\mbf{p}(\mbr,t),s\rangle=\hat{U}_\mbp (\mbr,t)|\mbf{z},s\rangle$.
-The transverse gauge connection determines the overlap between spin up and down states of nearby eigenspinors,
+The transverse gauge connection determines the overlap between spin up and down states of nearby eigenspinors, (while Berry gauge fields measures overlap between nearby up states, as illustrated in Fig. \ref{connect})

 Consider the terms $O(n_z/\D)$ in Eq.\,\eqref{tiln}, in the presence of an electric potential in the energy.
 The particle spins are locally misaligned with the texture $\mathbf{m}$ by an angle $\chi$ given by\footnote{The first term proportional to the electric field was first derived in the original paper of Karplus and Luttinger\cite{karplusPR54} on the anomalous Hall effect in ferromagnets.}